Pembrolizumab with or without Paclitaxel or Irinotecan in Treating Patients with Locally Advanced or Metastatic High Grade Neuroendocrine Cancer

 - Has a known additional malignancy that is progressing or requires active treatment; exceptions include basal cell carcinoma of the skin or squamous cell carcinoma of the skin that has undergone potentially curative therapy or in situ cervical cancer

-- Has known active central nervous system (CNS) metastases and/or carcinomatous meningitis; subjects with previously treated brain metastases may participate provided they are stable (without evidence of progression by imaging for at least four weeks and any neurologic symptoms have returned to baseline), they have no evidence of new or enlarging brain metastases (confirmed by imaging within 28 days [d] of the first dose of trial treatment), and they are not using steroids for at least 7 days prior to trial treatment; this exception does not include carcinomatous meningitis which is excluded regardless of clinical stability
+- Has known active central nervous system (CNS) metastases and/or carcinomatous meningitis; patients with asymptomatic suspected brain metastases (or small lesions of uncertain significance) < 1 cm that do not require focal therapy are eligible; (Follow up imaging will be allowed on study, and focal radiation with continuation of protocol therapy allowed if there is progressive disease in the brain and systemic imaging shows stable disease/response); subjects with previously treated brain metastases may participate provided they are stable (without evidence of progression by imaging for at least four weeks and any neurologic symptoms have returned to baseline), they have no evidence of new or enlarging brain metastases (confirmed by imaging within 28 days [d] of the first dose of trial treatment), and they are not using steroids for at least 7 days prior to trial treatment; this exception does not include carcinomatous meningitis, which is excluded regardless of clinical stability

 - Has active autoimmune disease that has required systemic treatment in the past 2 years (i.e. with use of disease modifying agents, corticosteroids or immunosuppressive drugs); * Replacement therapy (e.g., thyroxine, insulin, or physiologic corticosteroid replacement therapy for adrenal or pituitary insufficiency, etc.) is not considered a form of systemic treatment